PranayKr/Self-Driving-Car-Projects/README.md

   a) Download and install Anaconda 3 (latest version 5.3) from this link (https://www.anaconda.com/download/)
      for the specific Operating System and Architecure (64-bit or 32-bit) being used for Python 3.6 + version onwards

+  b) Download and install Game Engine Software Tool Unity (https://unity3d.com/)

-  b) Clone the mentioned Repository using Anaconda Prompt Shell
+  c) Clone the mentioned Repository using Anaconda Prompt Shell
      ([CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit))

      The lab enviroment can be created with CarND Term1 Starter Kit.
      Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-  c) Clone the Self-Driving Car Simulator Repository
+  d) Clone the Self-Driving Car Simulator Repository
      (https://github.com/udacity/self-driving-car-sim.git)

-  d) Install Unity and then load the self-drive-car-sim project in Unity IDE
+  e) Load the self-drive-car-sim project in Unity IDE

 # Details of Training the model
   1) Start up the Udacity self-driving car simulator in Unity , choose a scene and press the Training Mode button.